AliSoftware/alisoftware.github.io/_posts/2015-10-17-lets-talk-about-monads.md

 ## Chaining map() & flatMap()

 What makes them powerful is generally that you can chain them too.
-Like you can take an initial `Array<T>`, apply it a `transform` using `map` to get an `Array<U>`, then apply another `transform` by chaining another `map` to transform that `Array<U>` into an `Array<Z>`, etc. That makes your code look like it takes an initial value, makes it pass thru a bunch of processing black boxes, and return the final product, like in a production chain.
+Like you can take an initial `Array<T>`, apply a `transform` to it using `map` to get an `Array<U>`, then apply another `transform` by chaining another `map` to transform that `Array<U>` into an `Array<Z>`, etc. That makes your code look like it takes an initial value, makes it pass thru a bunch of processing black boxes, and return the final product, like in a production chain.
 And that's when you can say you're doing _Functional Programming_!

 Below is a dummy example demonstrating how we can apply multiple transforms as a chain of `map` and `flatMap` calls.
 We start with a string, we split it into words, then we apply transforms in turn to: